It is painful to explain obvious benefits of project management. Making project more efficient sounds too generic. Moreover, can you prove that?

 15. Efficient Reporting

-As a stakeholder, you will benefit from reporting system that a project manager prepared in advance.
+As a stakeholder, you will benefit from a reporting system that a project manager prepared in advance.

 Moreover, it goes hand in hand with having a clear and transparent Project Management Plan.
-You will have an ability to compare what was promised with actual results.
+You will have the ability to compare what was promised with actual results.

 16. Flexibility of Approaches